 Tips on Where To Buy Thai Street Food – Eat Safely

-1. One of the first tips to follow to make sure you eat street stall food safely in Thailand is, if you’re going to sit down at the stall, only eat at stalls where a lot of people are already eating.
-Thais are fastidious about food and will travel miles just to eat at a particular stall.
+1. One of the first tips to follow to make sure you eat street stall food safely in Thailand is if you’re going to sit down at the stall, only eat at stalls where a lot of people are already eating.
+Thais are fastidious about food and will travel miles just to eat at a particular stall indegenerique.com.
 If the stall you’re interested in eating at is packed with Thais, you can guarantee the food is not only delicious, it’s also safe.

 3. Order food at street stalls where it’s cooked while you watch and don’t choose foods that have been sitting getting cold.
-A steaming hot bowl of noodles is a great choice, tom yam gung (spicy shrimp soup) or a fresh Thai omelette with rice, mixed and cooked whileyou wait.
+A steaming hot bowl of noodles is a great choice, tom yam gung (spicy shrimp soup) or a fresh Thai omelet with rice, mixed and cooked while you wait.

 4. If you’re wary about getting sick at a street food stall, eat more vegetable dishes and less meat dishes.
 Vegetables have enzymes in them that keep them fresh longer, so they’re less likely to make you ill.

 5. Thais eat rice with most meals and, it’s a good thing for you to do at food stalls too.
 Rice is a plain, starchy food which works well to keep your stomach settled.